Darrell Royal: University of Texas

-Post-Football Life
+Late life and death

 Royal spent his retired years enjoying life with his wife, Edith, and close friends such as former president Lyndon B. Johnson and noted musician Willie Nelson.
-He enjoyed golfing and spending time in nature.
+He enjoyed playing golf and spending time in nature.
 In 1991, Royal paid $117,350 for Willie Nelson's Pedernales Country Club after it was seized by the IRS due to Nelson's tax debt.
-He, along with professional baseball player Pete Runnels, also helped found a co-ed summer camp, Camp Champions in Marble Falls, Texas, which is still in existence today.
+Royal and professional baseball player Pete Runnels also helped found a co-ed summer camp, Camp Champions in Marble Falls, Texas, which is still in existence.

-Death

 Royal died on November 7, 2012, due to complications of Alzheimer's disease.
 He is interred at the Texas State Cemetery in Austin, Texas.

-Royal was survived by his wife Edith (b.
-1925), whom he married on July 26, 1944.
+Royal was survived by his wife Edith (1925-2024), whom he married on July 26, 1944.
 They have a son, Sammy Mack, and two predeceased children, Marian Royal Kazen (1945–73) and David Wade Royal (1952–82), both of whom died in automobile-related accidents.